vhive-serverless/vHive/docs/developers_guide.md

 kn service apply
 ```

-To deploy a function in the stock or gVisor execution environment, please create and use your own YAML files following this [example](https://github.com/knative/docs/tree/main/code-samples/serving/hello-world/helloworld-python#yaml)
+To deploy a function in the stock environment, please create and use your own YAML files following this [example](https://github.com/knative/docs/tree/main/code-samples/serving/hello-world/helloworld-python#yaml).
+To deploy a function with gVisor, add `spec.template.spec.runtimeClassName: gvisor` to the Knative Service YAML.

 ### Clean up
 ```bash